 Fertilizing

 During the growing season (spring through summer), a balanced liquid fertilizer once a month gives it the nutrients to keep pushing out new leaves.
 Dilute it to half the recommended strength, as rubber plants don’t need heavy feeding, and salt buildup from over-fertilizing can damage roots over time.
+If you want a simple product and timing breakdown, our plant fertilizer guide covers the basics without overcomplicating the routine.
 The University of Missouri Extension notes that excess fertilizer salt accumulation is a common and underappreciated source of stress in container plants.

 Stop fertilizing in autumn and skip it entirely through winter.
 The plant is resting, and feeding it during that period does more harm than good.